PlayTingz/unity-mcp/README.md

 2. **Start your MCP Client** (Claude, Cursor, etc.).
 It should automatically launch the Unity MCP Server (Python) using the configuration from Installation Step 3.

 3. **Interact!** Unity tools should now be available in your MCP Client.
+You should see a hammer symbol, if everything worked.

     Example Prompt: `Create a 3D player controller.`